 JL: And that’s what enabled the character.
 Lola had very precise ideas [for the film], she was very determined and I was very willing to follow her in her determination.

 AD: How did you develop the way the character moves, her body language?

 JL: In order to find that I had to dig into a very old, ancient anger from when I was young, it was about conjuring it up again and accepting my own anger, but also reliving it in order to be able to find my character through that.

 AD: What was it like being thrust into this very male world of stunt bike-riding for the shoot?

 JL: I’ve been riding bikes since the age of nine; I started learning with my brother on his dad’s bike.
 So when I found myself in this cross-bitume environment [for Rodeo] I was surrounded by men, yes, but it wasn’t a problem for me because I’d grown up with riders, and I’d always tended to hang out more with guys than with girls.
 It helped me adapt very quickly.
 I’ve been riding all around France, sometimes you hear [people say], ‘What the hell are you doing, out here on your own?’ but I know the codes, I’ve grown up in this world.

-LQ: I wanted Rosalía for the party we had last night but unfortunately she couldn’t make it.
+LQ: I wanted Rosalía for the party at Cannes but unfortunately she couldn’t make it.
 I really love this clip and the track, I like the flow, and I like her stand for women in general.
 She’s a woman I admire a lot, because she is a really hybrid female personality.